riyann00b/SDHub-DS/README.md

 **📚 Key Concepts Learned:**
 - **AI vs ML vs DL Hierarchy:** Understood the relationship between these fields.
 - **Generative AI Applications:** Explored text, image, and code generation.
-- **Historical Context:** From Alan Turing to modern AI.

-**💡 Key Insights:**
-- AI is an interdisciplinary field with a rich history.
-- Generative AI is a paradigm shift in human-computer interaction.

 </details>